apple/ml-cvnets/docs/source/en/general/README-model-zoo.md

 # Model Zoo

+⚠️ For recent papers along with pre-trained models, training/evaluation recipes, and configuration files, please see `[examples](../../../../../examples)` folder.
+We will update model zoo periodically.⚠️

 This file contains the links to all the pre-trained models in CVNets and their configs:

 ## Classification (ImageNet-1k)